 Everyone has a different idea about what makes the ideal student lifestyle.

-If you're hoping for great nightlife at uni, look online for the local student club nights.
+Also, have a look online for the local student club nights.
 When you see loads of clubs boasting weekly events for students, this is a very good sign.
 And, if you're shown around the campus by students at open days, have a chat with them about the nightlife – they're the experts, after all.

-You should never feel like you have to go to uni just because your friends are going or you feel it's expected of you – there are so many other routes you could take.
+You should never feel like you have to go to uni just because your friends are going, or you feel it's expected of you – there are so many other routes you could take.
 If your gut's saying that uni's not for you, it's a good idea to listen.

 Whether you're going to uni or not, taking a year off to go travelling can be an amazing experience – here's how to do a gap year on a budget.